tungstenfabric/tf-devstack/juju/README.md

 - CONTAINER_REGISTRY - by default "opencontrailnightly"
 - CONTRAIL_CONTAINER_TAG - by default "master-latest"
 - JUJU_REPO - path to contrail-charms, "$PWD/contrail-charms" by default
-- ORCHESTRATOR - orchestrator for deployment, "openstack" and "kubernetes" (default) are supported
+- ORCHESTRATOR - orchestrator for deployment, "kubernetes" (default), "openstack" and "all" are supported
 - CLOUD - cloud for juju deployment, "aws" and "local" are supported, "local" by default
 - DATA_NETWORK - network for data traffic of workload and for control traffic between compute nodes and control services.
 May be set as cidr or physical interface.
 Optional.

 ## Known Issues

 - For CentOS Linux only.
 If the vrouter agent does not start after installation, this is probably due to an outdated version of the Linux kernel.
-Update your system kernel to the latest version (yum update -y) and reboot your machin
+Update your system kernel to the latest version (yum update -y) and reboot your machine